mingdeyu/dgpsi-R/README.md

 >    ```
 >    sudo rm /usr/lib/x86_64-linux-gnu/libstdc++.so.6
 >    ```
-> 6. Create a symlink in the system lib to the latest version of `libstdc++.so` found in Step 4 above:
+> 6. Create a symlink in the system lib to the latest version of `libstdc++.so` found in Step 4:
 >
 >    ```
 >    sudo ln -s PATH-FOUND-IN-STEP4 /usr/lib/x86_64-linux-gnu/libstdc++.so.6
 >    ```
+> 7. Restart R and reload the package.

 ## References
 > [Ming, D., Williamson, D., and Guillas, S. (2022) Deep Gaussian process emulation using stochastic imputation. <i>Technometrics</i>.
 0(0), 1-12.](https://doi.org/10.1080/00401706.2022.2124311)